Costs and Rules

 - You can fill up your account with up to 40 hours flight time.
 Hours used are based HOBBS time meaning you will not be billed for hours the aircraft is not in use.
 Your hours never expire as long as you pay your monthly membership fee and are in good standing with the club.

-- There are Club Member CFIs who offer discounted instruction rates ($50/hr) to members of the club.
-There are also non-member CFI’s who are approved to teach in Club aircraft and are the standard $75/hr for instruction.
+- There are Club Member CFIs who offer discounted instruction rates as low as $50/hr to members of the club.
+There are also non-member CFI’s who are approved to teach in Club aircraft and are around $75/hr for instruction.

 - Scheduling time in the aircraft is called making a “reservation”.
 It’s done through the Club’s scheduling system and done online.
 You can make reservations anywhere you have an internet connection and can log in.
-You are limited to five reservations at a time and cannot make a sixth reservation until you fly one, or cancel one.
+You are limited to four reservations at a time and cannot make a fifth reservation until you fly one, or cancel one.

 - Keeping the aircraft overnight will incur an overnight fee of $50.
 If you cannot return the aircraft when scheduled due to weather then the overnight fee and all hourly operating fees for that unforeseen time will be waived.
 You have to let the club office know via phone or email for the fees to be waived.
 PLEASE DO NOT FLY IN BAD WEATHER to save money!
 It won’t save you money, just give us a call and we will waive all charges associated with a no-go decision.